morganblevins/morganblevins.com/_pages/about.md

   - /about.html
 ---

 Morgan is a PhD candidate at MIT.
 She is a member of the Multifuntional Metamaterials Laboratory, advised by [Dr. Svetlana Boriskina](https://sboriskina.mit.edu/).
 Morgan studies nanophotonics and light-matter interaction, with applications in energy harvesting, photodetection, and non reciprocal transport.
-Morgan is supported by [Draper Labs](https://www.draper.com/) as a member of their scholars program.
+Morgan is supported by [Draper](https://www.draper.com/) as a member of their scholars program.

 Research focus
 ======